Trolling in Deep Sea Offshore Maui Waters for Wahoo (Ono) or Mahi Mahi, Bottom Fishing for Long-Tail Red Snapper or Moonfish

 Maui’s four fishing seasons all have something to offer vacationing anglers.

 Winter Season (December, January, February) – Bottom fishing tends to best during winter months than sport fishing.
-Also during the winter months the West and South side water conditions are calmer in the mornings making for the best oppurtunity to hook deep water big eye tuna when bottom fishing.
-Mahi Mahi and Striped Marlin and the offshore sport fishing can still be good but more hit and miss.
+Also during the winter months the West and South side water conditions are calmer in the mornings making for the best opportunity to hook deep water big eye tuna when bottom fishing.
+Mahi mahi and striped marlin and the offshore sport fishing can still be good, during winter months it seems to be really on or really off, though fishing can feel like that pretty much year round.

 Spring Season (March, April, May) – Spring is when the sport fishing starts bouncing back.
 This is also when there is the best balance between offshore or inshore fishing.
-By March shortbill spearfish, striped marlin and mahi mahi fishing is goodis pretty common in Maui by March and April, as are shortbill spearfish.
-By May ono are back in play and this is also when the weather can be amzing with little wind and perfect tempertures.
+By March shortbill spearfish, striped marlin and mahi mahi fishing is good as are shortbill spearfish.
+By April and May ono are back in play and this is also when the weather can be amazing with little wind and perfect temperatures.